h5p/h5p-interactive-video/README.md

 H5P Interactive Video
 ==========

-Put other multimedias, texts and tasks on top of your video.
+Put texts, tasks and other medias on top of your video.

 ## License